briankoser/sfc-listeners-guide/episodes/0106-in-the-loop-with-looper.md

 {% timeLink podcast_file_url, '55:24' %} Sci-Fi Christian Story Time: Spoilers Save the Day

-<q class="archivist">Maybe there's an explanation I missed, but the existence of loopers seems like a major plot hole.
+{% arc %}Maybe there's an explanation I missed, but the existence of loopers seems like a major plot hole.
 It looks like the mob has control over the location when they send people back in time, so why not send people back into the furnace directly?
 Or into the ocean?
-Or 100 feet up in the air?</q>
+Or 100 feet up in the air?{% endarc %}